Sentinel-Software-GmbH/CHARON-Client/README.md

 After that, include the UDSClientLib.h Header-File into your application, and feed the Interfaces you implemented and a uint8_t receive Buffer into the UDS_Init() Function and you are good to go.
 With the inclusion of the Header-File you automagically are provided with all functions of the Business Logic of UDS, so send away all those requests, you might have for the Charon UDS Server.

+The Client itself is meant to be used in cooperation with the Charon Server - also here on github [LINK](https://github.com/Sentinel-Software-GmbH/CHARON-Server).
+UDS is a Standard based in automotive to fullfill certain services that are widespreadly used and normalizes them.
+Like:
+ - Bootlaoder / Update (over the air)
+ - Parameter and Persistent Data Management
+ - Error Logging
+ - Basic Comunication Safety and Security
+ - Runtime Execution
+ - EOL Adaption
+ - etc...
 ## Thanks

 I started this project as my bachelor thesis and want to finish it as a fully fledged junior developer.